Photo Gallery

 Advanced tips to improve your models:

-Many of the models feature tiny details that are easily damaged when assembling the model.
-You can strengthen the paper with a drop of super glue (cyanoacrylate).
+Thin or projecting details such as support columns and flagpoles are easily damaged when assembling the model.
+Strengthen the tiny details with a drop of super glue (cyanoacrylate) on the back of the paper.
 Squeeze the smallest amount of super glue possible to the end of the nozzle and then touch the drop to the back or edge of the card.
-It will soak through the paper and stiffen the piece in its current shape.
-Be careful not to put the glue on the front as it may leave a glossy mark on the paper.
+The glue will soak through the paper and stiffen the piece in its current shape, so be sure to straighten out the dings beforehand.
+The glue may leave a glossy mark on the paper, so it's best to touch it to the back of the paper.

 Most paper cylinders are made with the tab glued under the end of the cylinder:

 To make a smoother cylinder instead, cut off the tab before assembly.
-Glue a scrap of paper twice the size of the tab behind one edge, then match the two sides of the cylinder to make a smooth seam.
+Glue a scrap of paper wider than the tab behind one edge, then match the two sides of the cylinder to make a smooth seam.

 Scoring the folds with a knife will make sharp corners for your model but it will also reveal the light color of the inside of the paper.
 Use a colored pencil, preferably a soft watercolor pencil, to color the interior of the fold before you assemble the piece.
-Do not use water color paints or markers on the Build Your Own New York models!
-The matte paper will soak up the ink too quickly and stain more than just the fold lines of your model.
+Do not use water color paints or markers on the Build Your Own New York models -- the matte paper will soak up the ink too quickly and stain beyond the fold lines of your model.

 For many more helpful general instructions on paper modelling, see the tips and techniques sections of the Card Modelling FAQ and Paper Paradise.